There are many things you can do to keep your child's eyes healthy and seeing clearly from birth through the teen years.

-Make sure your baby is following moving objects with his eyes and developing eye-hand coordination.
-If he seems delayed, talk to your child's doctor.
+Make sure your baby is following moving objects with their eyes and developing eye-hand coordination.
+If they seem delayed, talk to your child's doctor.

 As your baby grows into an active child, continue to encourage good eyesight by providing visually stimulating toys that will improve motor and eye-hand coordination skills.
 Some good examples are:

 - Drawing tools like pencils, chalk, crayons, and markers

 - Modeling clay

 How Often Should My Child's Eyes Be Checked?

 Experts have different opinions on vision screening and exams for children.
 Talk to your doctor about what’s right for your child.

 What Should I Do in an Eye Emergency?

 Here are four first aid tips for eye injuries: